mikeysklar/bubby/README.md

 ![Screenshot](pics/front.jpeg)

-A Pocket Chording Keyboard
+BUBBY - A Pocket Chording Keyboard

-BUBBY is a compact one handed keyboard that fits in your pocket.
 It uses seven keys with chording patterns for input.
-The display makes an excellent stand-alone training device.
-It can be used as a USB HID keyboard or storage key.
+The display makes for an excellent stand-alone training experience.
+It can be used as a USB HID keyboard or storage drive.
 This a sturdy every day carry design.
 Some frills, mostly function.

 Features:
 ===